 The visited marker pattern uses markers symbolized to show users which marker has already been visited, helping them avoid revisiting the same info pop-up repeatedly.

-A pattern that has been around since the early days of HTML is to show links that have been visited preciously in a different color.
-This is considered a usability best practice to help users recall which links have been visited in the past so they can either be revisited or excluded the next time.
-The same principle can be applied to markers which frees users from unintentionally revisiting the same popup repeatedly.
-This patterns helps users to easily identify points that have not been visited yet and it is especially important when overlapping points change their display order and visited points come to the forefront again.
-User will end up seeing the same popup repeatedly and give up faster because they have a reduced sense of mastery.
+A pattern that has been around since the early days of HTML is to change the color of hyperlinks that have been visited previously.
+This is considered a usability best practice and helps users recall which hyperlinks have been visited in the past so they can either be revisited or excluded the next time.
+The same principle can be applied to map markers, which frees users from unintentionally revisiting the same pop-up repeatedly.
+This pattern is especially important when overlapping markers change their display order and visited points come to the forefront again.
+Users will end up seeing the same pop-up again and again and as a result give up faster out of frustration.

-Always remember to choose color/label combinations that provide a contrast ratio of at least 4.5:1, use a contrast ratio tool to find a good foreground/background combination.
-Consider using a different shape or outline to meet the accessibility requirement to not rely on color alone to convey information.
+To comply with accessibility guidelines, remember to choose color/label combinations that provide a contrast ratio of at least 4.5:1.
+Use a contrast ratio tool such as https://contrast-ratio.com to find accessible foreground/background combinations.
+Alternatively, consider using a different shape or outline to avoid relying on color alone.

 Recognition over recall is Vacation Rentals’ approach to using the visited marker pattern to indicate vacation rental markers that have already been visited.
 This feature reduces the cognitive load of having to remember already seen properties, empowers users to feel as if they are in control, and speeds up the booking process, which supports the app’s business model.